EnSoftCorp/immutability-toolbox/index.md

 ## Features
 - **Extensible Analysis:** Both immutability analyses classify and tag references as *READONLY*, *POLYREAD*, or *MUTABLE* to indicate the immutability of the referenced object. *POLYREAD* is used to represent context-sensitive results where a mutation may occur in one context but not another.
 These tags are queryable by any client analysis requiring immutability analysis results.
 - **Method Purity:** From the results of the immutability analysis, the toolbox also computes method purity (a method that does not mutate objects that exist before the method invocation).
-Pure methods are tagged as *PURE*, whereas methods with side effects (mutations) are not.
+Pure methods are tagged as *PURE*, whereas methods with side effects (mutations to objects existing before the method was invoked) are not.
 - **Partial Program Analysis:** Both implementations support partial program analysis (e.g. analysis of libraries).
 - **Well Tested:** Both approaches have been rigorously [tested and evaluated](https://kcsl.github.io/immutability-benchmark/).